yabellini/docs.carpentries.org/topic_folders/instructor_development/instructor_development_committee.md

 ##### Time Commitment

 - 1-2 hours a week
-- 1 year term beginning 1-May
+- 1 year term beginning 1-May or 1-Nov

 ##### Requirements